logandaniels/logandaniels.github.io/content/about/index.md

 ---

-**Email me at [omelet.sleek_0t@icloud.com](mailto:omelet.sleek_0t@icloud.com).** This is a forwarding address configured via Apple's Hide My Email service.
-It may rotate, so check here for up-to-date contact info rather than saving in your address book.

-Or if we already know each other, I would love to chat in person or over DM!
+I would love to hear from you!
+Email me at [logan@peanutbuttering.com](mailto:logan@peanutbuttering.com).
+Or if we already know each other, let's chat in person or over DM.